MischaPanch/cloudflow/project-templates/default/README.md

 # Default CloudFlow Project

-This repository is as part of a [CloudFlow](https://github.com/MischaPanch/cloudflow) cicd project.
+This repository is as part of a [CloudFlow](https://github.com/MischaPanch/cloudflow) CI/CD project.
 It contains a small stack meant for demonstration puproses.

 ## The CI/CD workflow